American Express offers a large array of cards that let you earn Membership Rewards points. We give an overview of each of them.

 American Express is the pioneer of travel rewards cards, and its offerings are strongest in this category.
 You have three levels of card to choose from – all of which offer extensive travel perks, bonuses focused on travel purchases and high annual fees.

 The American Express Green card – the lowest tier card – leaves something to be desired.
-Cardholders may find the $95 annual fee more affordable than other Amex travel cards, but the rewards are anemic – you get 2 percent back on travel purchases and a mere 1 percent back on the rest of your purchases, and there’s no introductory bonus.
+Cardholders may find the $95 annual fee more affordable than other Amex travel cards, but the rewards are anemic – you get 2x points on travel purchases and a mere 1 point per $1 spent on the rest of your purchases, and there’s no introductory bonus.
 You can find many competing cards with a $95 annual fee that offer much better rewards rates and 50,000-point introductory bonuses.

 And then comes the king of travel cards – the American Express Platinum card – offering a stellar 60,000-point introductory bonus, a litany of travel benefits and an outsized $550 annual fee.
 The Platinum card is squarely aimed at heavy travelers – you earn a massive 5 percent bonus on flights and hotels and you get some very generous travel credits, including a $200 airline fee credit, a $100 credit every four years for Global Entry, a $100 hotel fee credit and up to $200 worth of Uber credits.
 Also, the card grants you free lounge access – probably the most extensive lounge access package that any credit card has to offer – including Priority Pass lounges and ultra-posh Centurion lounges.
 The Platinum card is not for the casual traveler; however, if you travel frequently you can get more than $550 of value out of the Platinum card.